yuanchaiyc/Ling471/syllabus.md

 </details>

 ### Assessment
 The class is organized around a layered project, which is a series of assignments targeting different concepts and skills but all connected to the same corpus (TBA).
 There are no exams.
-The project, on which the students will work individually, has 4 parts, which put toghether account for 60% of the grade.
-Additionally, there is a formal write up worth another 20%.
-Additionally, students will write blog posts reflecting on the readings; this is worth another 15%.
-Up to the remaining 5% will be given for participation (such as asking questions during class or on the discussion board).
+The project, on which the students will work individually, has 4 parts, which put toghether account for 80% of the grade.
+Additionally, there is a presentation worth another 10%.
+Additionally, students will write blog posts reflecting on the readings; this is worth another 10%.
+Up to 2% (positive) adjustment for participation (such as asking questions during class or on the discussion board, attending office hours etc.).

 ### Texts
 <details>